 Applicants seeking to apply outside of these dates, should contact Brenda Tieden, Graduate Program Coordinator, to inquire about the possibility of an off-cycle review.

-Please note that we generally only admit new students in the fall semester.
-Spring and/or summer admission puts incoming students at a disadvantage due to our progressive curriculum.
-Students seeking an eligibility review for admission to our program during off-semesters should contact the program, and explicitly outline the request, as well as the reasoning for seeking an off-cycle admission.
+Please note that we generally only admit new students in the Fall semester.
+Spring or Summer admission puts incoming students at a disadvantage due to our progressive curriculum.
+Students seeking an off-cycle review for admission to our program during the Spring or Summer semesters must clearly and concisely outline their request, to include justification for seeking off-cycle admission.

-The MS degree is a requirement for admission to the PhD program in Medical Physics.
-Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.
+PhD: The MS degree is a requirement for admission into the PhD program in Medical Physics.
+Applicants not holding an MS in Medical Physics from a CAMPEP-accredited institution should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.

-Applicants must meet the following minimum requirements for admission to both our MS or PhD program:
+MS: Applicants must meet the following minimum requirements for admission to our MS program.